Print

 3

-Add the well-rinsed pearled Farro to the pan, ensuring the grains are thoroughly coated with the tomato and spice mixture.
-Pour vegetable broth into the pan, bringing the mixture to a boil.
-Upon boiling, reduce heat to low, cover the pan, and allow the mixture to simmer.
-Cook for approximately 25-30 minutes or until the Farro is tender and has absorbed most of the broth.
+Add the well-rinsed pearled farro to the pan, stirring to coat the grains fully in the rich tomato and spice mixture.
+This step gives the farro a chance to absorb those bold flavors right from the start.
+Pour in the vegetable broth and bring the mixture to a gentle boil.
+Once boiling, reduce the heat to low, cover the pan, and let it simmer for 25–30 minutes, or until the farro is tender and most of the broth has been absorbed.

 4